See the video from the Volkswagen Group night before the Geneva International Motor Show

 Energy flow display: shows the power flow when accelerating (blue arrows) and when braking or regenerating (green arrows) as animated graphics.

 e-manager: can program up to three departure and charging times; the Golf GTE ensures the set temperature and battery charge status at a defined time.
 Parallel to this, heating or cooling of the interior can be activated using standard air-conditioning while charging.
-Air conditioning therefore does not hinder the battery charging process, thereby extending the electric range.
+Air conditioning, therefore, does not hinder the battery charging process, thereby extending the electric range.

 360° range: the current radius in “e-mode” is shown by the 360° range in the local map.
-The inner area shows the range for an outward and return trip, the outer area the range for a one-way drive.
+The inner area shows the range for an outward and returns trip, the outer area the range for a one-way drive.
 Charging stations can be displayed and incorporated in the route as intermediate stopovers.

 Car-Net e-Remote.
 Using the “Volkswagen Car-Net e-Remote” app it is also possible to make several of these settings and requests for information via a smartphone or the Car-Net website.
 In detail, the app can program the departure time, air conditioning, charging the battery, accessing vehicle data, and the vehicle’s status.